hsuonsivu/hsupublic/3d-models/README.md

 Possible future improvements could be tuning the film hole knobs to more accurately keep the film positioned and straight.
 Older films or negatives are often curved.
-I did try to use frame separators to make sure that the film is as flat as possible, but frame separatos are not well standardized for position, and different cameras are not doing frames identically in relation to film holes.
+I did try to use frame separators to make sure that the film is as flat as possible, but frame separators are not well standardized for position, and different cameras are not doing frames identically in relation to film holes.